When is the Fourier transform of an elementary function elementary?

 Occasionally, the Fourier transform of an elementary function is also an elementary function (the basic example is the Gaussian integral: $k=0$, $Q$ is a nondegenerate quadratic form).
 It is interesting to determine when exactly this happens.
 This question is the main subject of our study.

-In the first part of this paper, we show that for $F=\R$ or $\C$, if the Fourier transform of an elementary function $g\ne 0$ with phase function $-Q$ such that $\text{det} d^2Q\ne 0$ is another elementary function $g^*$ with phase function $Q^*$, then $Q^*$ is the Legendre transform of $Q$ (the ``semiclassical condition'').
+In the first part of this paper we show that for $F=\R$ or $\C$, if the Fourier transform of an elementary function $g\ne 0$ with phase function $-Q$ such that $\text{det}\ d^2Q\ne 0$ is another elementary function $g^*$ with phase function $Q^*$, then $Q^*$ is the Legendre transform of $Q$ (the ``semiclassical condition'').
 We study properties and examples of phase functions satisfying this condition, and give a classification of phase functions such that both $Q$ and $Q^*$ are of the form $f(x)/t$, where $f$ is a homogeneous cubic polynomial and $t$ is an additional variable (this is one of the simplest possible situations).
-Unexpectedly, the proof uses Zak's classification theorem for Severi varieties.
+Unexpectedly, the proof uses Zak's classification theorem for Severi varieties. \footnote{Unfortunately, this proof turned out to be incomplete.
+A complete (different) proof is given in \cite{CS}, Corollary 4.}

-In the second part of the paper, we give a necessary and sufficient condition for an elementary function to have an elementary Fourier transform (in an appropriate ``weak'' sense) and explicit formulas for such Fourier transforms in the case when $Q$ and $P_j$ are monomials, over any local field $F$.
+In the second part of the paper we give a necessary and sufficient condition for an elementary function to have an elementary Fourier transform (in an appropriate ``weak'' sense) and explicit formulas for such Fourier transforms in the case when $Q$ and $P_j$ are monomials, over any local field $F$.
 We also describe a generalization of these results to the case of monomials of norms of finite extensions of $F$.
 Finally, we generalize some of the above results (including Fourier integration formulas) to the case when $F=\C$ and $Q$ comes from a prehomogeneous vector space.